kblomqvist/yasha/README.md

 $ yasha foo.jinja --conf foo.toml --custom foo.py
 ```

 There's also `--no-custom` option operating in a similar manner with `--no-conf`.
-And finally I want to mention that the file sharing works for custom file as it works for the configuration file.
+It's also worth mentioning that the file sharing works for custom file as it works for the configuration file.